quibble-dbal/dabble/README.md

 Dabble supports four 'main' types of queries: `select`, `insert`, `update` and `delete`.
 These have corresponding method names on the `Dabble\Adapter` object.
-They all follow a similar syntax where argument one is the table name, and further arguments are arrays or key/value pairs.
+They all follow a similar syntax where argument one is the table name, and further arguments are arrays of key/value pairs.

 ## Select queries
 ```php